5 Frugal Things – Preparing For A Winter Storm, Free Food, Potato Soup, etc.

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)

-Preparing For Severe Arctic Cold Weather
+1. Preparing For Another Arctic Cold Weather Pattern

 Winter storms bring damaging ice to Northeast Texas. #TexasHomesteader